English language: Proto-Germanic to Old English

-Old English was divided into four dialects: the Anglian dialects (Mercian and Northumbrian) and the Saxon dialects, Kentish and West Saxon.
-Through the educational reforms of King Alfred in the 9th century and the influence of the kingdom of Wessex, the West Saxon dialect became the standard written variety.
+Old English was divided into two Anglian dialects (Mercian and Northumbrian) and two Saxon dialects (Kentish and West Saxon).
+Through the influence exerted by the kingdom of Wessex, and the educational reforms instated by King Alfred during the 9th century, the West Saxon dialect became the standard written variety.
 The epic poem Beowulf is written in West Saxon, and the earliest English poem, Cædmon's Hymn, is written in Northumbrian.
 Modern English developed mainly from Mercian, but the Scots language developed from Northumbrian.
-A few short inscriptions from the early period of Old English were written using a runic script.
-By the 6th century, a Latin alphabet was adopted, written with half-uncial letterforms.
-It included the runic letters wynn ƿ and thorn þ, and the modified Latin letters eth ð, and ash æ.
+During the earliest period of Old English, a few short inscriptions were made using a runic alphabet.
+By the 7th century, a Latin alphabet had been adopted.
+Written with half-uncial letterforms, it included the runic letters wynn ƿ and thorn þ, and the modified Latin letters eth ð, and ash æ.

-Old English is essentially a distinct language from Modern English and is virtually impossible for 21st-century unstudied English-speakers to understand.
+Old English is a markedly different from Modern English, such that 21st-century English speakers are entirely unable to understand Old English without special training.
 Its grammar was similar to that of modern German: nouns, adjectives, pronouns, and verbs had many more inflectional endings and forms, and word order was much freer than in Modern English.
 Modern English has case forms in pronouns (he, him, his) and has a few verb inflections (speak, speaks, speaking, spoke, spoken), but Old English had case endings in nouns as well, and verbs had more person and number endings.
-Its closest relative is Old Frisian, but even some centuries after the Anglo-Saxon migration, Old English retained considerable mutual intelligibility with other Germanic varieties.
-Even in the 9th and 10th centuries, amidst the Danelaw and other Viking invasions, there is historical evidence that Old Norse and Old English retained considerable mutual intelligibility.
-Theoretically, as late as the 900s AD, a commoner from England could hold a conversation with a commoner from Scandinavia.
-Research continues into the details of the myriad tribes in peoples in England and Scandinavia and the mutual contacts between them.

-The translation of Matthew 8:20 from 1000 shows examples of case endings (nominative plural, accusative plural, genitive singular) and a verb ending (present plural):